 It delivers clear, straightforward instruction on the sound each letter of the alphabet makes and how those letters are combined to represent the sounds in printed text.

-The main trouble for students who struggle with reading is the sound-to-letter symbol connection.
-Struggling readers have a much harder time associating and memorizing the sounds of our language to printed, two-dimensional symbols such as the alphabet than typical readers.
+80% of students who struggle with reading do not have the sound-to-letter symbol connection mastered.
+Struggling readers have a much harder time associating and memorizing the sounds of our language to printed, two-dimensional symbols.
+They develop into poor decoders and cannot attain fluency.
 Students with reading struggles need more straightforward, clear and detailed instruction on the relationship of spoken sounds to the written symbols than what is typically taught in school.

 Struggling readers do not lack intelligence in any way!
 They recognize the inconsistency with how the /k/ sound is written in English, and need to know the logic to decipher the code.
 They need more direct instruction on how spoken sounds and letters represent themselves in the English language.

 So, the logic of the English language can get very confusing for struggling readers, UNLESS it is taught in a very systematic, cumulative (building up in complexity), and multi-sensory way that is student-paced — meaning the student does not move forward until they have mastered the lesson and each skill is automatically done without prompting or correction.